HomeDing/homeding.github.io/boards/index.md

 ## DIY development boards

-The NodeMCU boards for ESP8266 and the DevKit Boards for ESP32
+The NodeMCU boards for ESP8266 and the DevKit Boards for ESP32 and ESP32-S3

 There are good options to start a DIY project with breadboard friendly boards.
 You can find these at resellers and eBay :